 Odds are, the complex idea will be something related the job.
 Rely on your experience with the concept (whether it's databases, mortgages, financial planning, technology, etc.) and answer confidently.
 Also, keep your response short.
 None of your interview answers should be too long, but you especially don't want to ramble here.

-For instance, "Accounting is when you do the math for a company's money.
+For instance, a simple explanation of "accounting" could be: "Accounting is when you do the math for a company's money.
 You add and subtract all day to make sure everything is right.
-This is really important because (benefit to the company)."
+This is really important because (benefit to the specific company)."